 Teams acquiring the Tortilla Flat Video get Turbochargers that allow them to move twice as fast for the rest of the game, and they get Turbos that could also be shared with other tabletops with the same effect.
 With two TF Videos in play, you would have one available for every team if they are shared.

-The gold cards can also be a simple discussion aid.
+These Gold Cards can also be a simple discussion aid, which you can have printed very cheaply.
 I will often distribute them as:

 - A reminder of the main theme of mining as much gold as WE can, the cards being something they can take with them.